 I would now say, "in all seriousness" if I wasn't completely serious about the fact that red velvet cupcakes and cherry coke are a big part of my end-of-the-year routine, but here's a healthier alternative to help you through the final days of the school year.

 The end of the school year is filled with a lot of things that are not much fun.
 Final evaluations, testing, cleaning...
 So one way I keep my energy up at the end of it all is by planning something that the kids and I can get excited about.
 One year the teachers and I planned a grade level kickball tournament, which meant that, leading up to the tournament, we had an excuse to take the kids outside every once in a while, and get some vitamin D while we practiced kicking.

 Many times I have participated in end of the year singing events.
 One favorite was a tribute to Disney where all of the teachers dressed up like Disney characters.
-In others we sang songs around the world or twelve songs around the year.
+In others we sang songs around the world, twelve songs around the year, or a celebration of reader's theater.
 All of these programs were filled with fun and excitement.
 My daughter's team celebrates the year with a dance festival in May; each class learns a fun dance to perform for each other, as well as parents.
 And let's not forget fieldtrips!

 I think the key is to plan something that you, personally, really love.
 Something that excites you; something you can set aside and look forward to every year.
-Because music energizes me, most years I plan a class musical for April or May.
+Because music energizes me, most years I plan a class musical for the end of the year.
 It doesn't have to be a large affair, but it's something that lends excitement to those final months for me.
 One of my favorite plays The Wizard of Oz is based on the book by L. Frank Baum.
 Did you know that there was a stage musical of the play in 1903 with songs written by Baum himself?
-Lyndsey found these old songs and put them together as sort of a musical "reader's theater/musical" that her class loved!
+Lyndsey found these old songs and put them together as sort of a musical "reader's theater/musical" that her class loves!

 If you're interested in doing a play yourself.
 Here are some tips: